 - Cytogenetic analysis: A laboratory test in which the cells in a sample of blood or bone marrow are viewed under a microscope to look for certain changes in the chromosomes in the lymphocytes.
 For example, in Philadelphia chromosome –positive ALL, part of one chromosome is moved to another chromosome.
 This is called the "Philadelphia chromosome."
 Other tests, such as fluorescence in situ hybridization (FISH), may also be done to look for certain changes in the chromosomes.

 Philadelphia chromosome.
 A piece of chromosome 9 and a piece of chromosome 22 break off and trade places.
 The bcr-abl gene is formed on chromosome 22 where the piece of chromosome 9 attaches.
 The changed chromosome 22 is called the Philadelphia chromosome.

-- Immunophenotyping: A test in which the cells in a sample of blood or bone marrow are looked at under a microscope to find out if malignant lymphocytes (cancer) began from the B lymphocytes or the T lymphocytes.
+- Immunophenotyping: A laboratory test in which the antigens or markers on the surface of a blood or bone marrow cell are checked to see if they are lymphocytes or myeloid cells.
+If the cells are malignant lymphocytes (cancer) they are checked to see if they are B lymphocytes or T lymphocytes.

 - Lumbar puncture: A procedure used to collect a sample of cerebrospinal fluid from the spinal column.
 This is done by placing a needle into the spinal column.
 The sample of fluid is checked for leukemia cells.
 This procedure is also called an LP or spinal tap.